 1. A Backsplash that Turns Into a Shelf

 This year, backsplashes that extend into shallow shelves are making their way into the kitchen.
 Reminiscent of European style kitchens, these backsplashes are typically made of natural stone, like marble or granite.
-They’re great for decorative accessories, glasses or bugs.
+They’re great for decorative accessories, glasses or mugs.

 Integrating the trend: To follow the trend, opting for a countertop and backsplash made of the same material is best.
 It allows for visual continuity.

 2. Storage Walls for an Organized Kitchen

 Instead of putting up many cabinets, why not get a full wall of storage cabinets that go from the floor to the ceiling?
 This solution is best for those who don’t have enough space to put in a big pantry.
 Having large cabinets is great but knowing how to make the most of their space is best!
 Take a look at our video on storage solutions suggested by Blum to see how you can make the most of your space.

 Integrating the trend: Put in pull-out shelving or drawers to ease your day-to-day.
 Plan on even adding electrical outlets inside the cabinets so you can plug in small appliances.

 In 2020, it’s time to opt for colour tones that remind us of the outdoors.
 Browns, greys and beiges will be on trend!
 Without being entirely monochrome, kitchens are to have neutral colours in order to put materials at the forefront.
 As for fittings, warm tones like golden tones, copper, champagne or even black or charcoal grey are options to consider.
 In any case, matte finishing is preferred over shine.
 Keep in mind that when discussing warm tones, it’s not just about paint colours.